Which famous photographers shoot with Leica cameras?

 Leica Today

-The Leica is not only interwoven with photographic history like no other camera, it also inspires and shapes the work of up-and-coming talent in the photographic world and well-known photographers alike.
+The Leica is not only interwoven with photographic history like no other camera, it also inspires and shapes the work of up-and-coming talents in the photographic world and well-known photographers alike.
 This is demonstrated by a look at the shortlist of the internationally renowned Leica Oskar Barnack Awardwhich will be awarded for the 42nd time in 2022.

 The shortlist contains mainly, but not exclusively, color photographs taken by photographers all over the world with Leica cameras.
 The reference to social issues and current political influences is striking.
 For example, the photographers deal with the topic of water in the context of climate change, with the role of women in Afghanistan, or with migration and a lack of prospects on the American continent.